 Working effectively in small groups is a crucial skill in today's workplace.
-Employers increasingly place more responsibility on employees participate in the decision-making process and to solve work-related problems mainly through participation on teams or in groups.
-This course furnishes students with understanding of the principles of small group communication through knowledge of concepts core group communication and processes.
-Group communication skills will through participation be improved а semester-long team project.
-Prerequisite(s): COMS 131 or COMS 151
+Employers increasingly place more responsibility on employees to participate in the decision-making process and to solve work-related problems mainly through participation on teams or in groups.
+This course furnishes students with an understanding of the principles of small group communication through knowledge of core group communication concepts and processes.
+Group communication skills will be improved through participation in a semester-long team project.
+Prerequisite(s): COMS 131 or COMS 151.